×

 Hospital procedures for organ donation

 The NHS Organ Donor Register typically coordinates this by reaching out to the family to explain options and answer any questions.
 They will also work with the hospital team if necessary.
-Rest assured, this process is handled with the utmost care and respect for your family and the person who has passed.
+Rest assured, this process is handled with the utmost care and respect for your family and the person who has died.

 Who does the hospital contact after a death?